Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Data-driven predictor

 \section{Data-driven predictor}

 The data-driven predictor has the task of selecting the optimal maneuver to execute based on the reduced input-space produced by the model-based estimator.
+Since the dynamic behavior of a vehicle in low adhesion condition is hard to model analytically, this step is purely data-driven.

-For this proof of concept, the objective of the algorithm is to select a maneuver that maximizes the minimal distance $d$ between the trajectory of the vehicle and an immobile punctual obstacle located at a distance of 6 meters in front of the vehicle.
+For this proof of concept a simplified emergency manoever context, that still capture a wide range of dynamic behavior, is used.
+The algorithm is developped to select a maneuver that maximizes the minimal distance $d$ between the resulting trajectory of the vehicle and an immobile punctual obstacle located at a distance of 6 meters in front of the vehicle.
 Five discrete maneuver options, illustrated in Fig. \ref{fig:manoeuvers}, are considered and are defined as follows:

 \begin{enumerate} \item Brake 100 \% - The wheels are blocked; \item Brake ABS - The vehicle is braking with an anti-lock braking system (ABS); \item Turn 100 \% - The front wheels are turned to the maximal steering angle of 25 $\degree$.
 The propulsion commands is disabled; \item Turn 100 \%, Brake 100 \% - The front wheels are turned to the maximal steering angle while the wheels are blocked; \item Turn 100 \%, Brake ABS - The front wheels are turned to the maximal steering angle of 25 $\degree$ while the vehicle is braking with the ABS system. \end{enumerate}